PipedreamHQ/pipedream/docs/docs/quickstart/github-sync/README.md

 ::: tip

-If you are new to Pipedream, we recommend learning the [fundamentals of workflow development](/quickstart/) first.
+If you are new to Pipedream, we recommend starting with the [basics of workflow development](/quickstart/).

 :::